Asian shares a sea of red as Hong Kong chaos hits sentiment

-Hong Kong's Hang Seng led the losses in Asia, down more than 2%, after police fired live rounds at protestors on the eastern side of Hong Kong island.
+Hong Kong's Hang Seng led the losses in Asia, down 2.4%, after police fired live rounds at protestors on the eastern side of Hong Kong island.
 Cable TV and other Hong Kong media reported at least one protester being wounded.
 Video footage showed a protester lying in a pool of blood.

+In an indication of weak start on Wall Street E-minis for the S&P500 eased 0.3%.
+U.S. bond markets are closed on Monday, but currency and equity markets will open.

+In early European trades, the pan-region Euro Stoxx 50 futures were flat, German DAX futures were down 0.1% while London's FTSE futures were off slightly.

-Australian shares bucked the downbeat trend, rising 0.55% to a two-week high.
+Australian shares bucked the downbeat trend, rising 0.7% to a near three-week high.

-That left MSCI's broadest index of Asia-Pacific shares outside Japan <.MIAPJ0000PUS> down 0.5%.

 "The China-U.S. trade war and the Hong Kong protest are combining to cast a negative pall on Asian markets today," said James McGlew, analyst at stockbroking firm Argonaut.